 ChemAxon's statement on Oracle charging for Java updates

-This means that Oracle will start charging for supporting a Java version older than 6 months.
-Many ChemAxon software tools rely heavily on Java, and this made us decide to inform our users about compatibility with different Java versions and runtimes.
+This means that Oracle will start charging for supporting Oracle Java, while customers deciding to stay on an old version won't have free access to subsequent minor updates.
+Most ChemAxon software tools are built using Java, and this made us decide to inform our users about compatibility with different Java versions and runtimes.

 OpenJDK version 8

 At the beginning of 2018 we started testing our software with OpenJDK, which is a free and open source Java runtime supported by Oracle as a binary compatible alternative.ref3 We chose AdoptOpenJDK’s Hotspot distribution of OpenJDK for tests, mostly because it provides binaries for the 3 major platforms; it is sponsored by multiple large companiesref4, and it offers free LTS with a general support period overlap to transition from Java 8ref5.
 By now most of our applications can run on this version, or they will be able to use this version in the near future.

 This version could be also a safe choice, since Java keeps runtime compatibility throughout the same version by designQ7 on ref6; therefore ChemAxon products will definitely run on Oracle Java SE Advanced version 8 with upcoming minor updates as well.

 We started the tests with Oracle Java and OpenJDK 10 and 11 release candidates recently.
 Results show that our test infrastructure can follow the rapid release cycle of Java releases and our applications run on the latest OpenJDK and Oracle JRE versions.
 Java 11 will be a long term supported version receiving commercial updates for 8 years.
 Since Java APIs are backwards compatible, you can continue using our software if you purchase commercial support.

 OpenJDK vs Oracle JDK